KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS18-ATV.md

 Q: How to enable advanced reboot options?
 *A: Settings -> System -> Buttons -> Advanced reboot*

-Q: How to find several Raspberry Pi specific settings options?
-*A: Settings -> System -> Raspberry Pi settings*

-*Most options in this menu require you to reboot your device for the setting to take effect.*

 Q: My display is not working.
 I can only see the rainbow screen but no Android boot animation.
 What should I do?
 *A: This build only supports HDMI displays that report supported resolutions using EDID.
 1920x1080 resolution is used by default with this build.
 You can change value in /boot/resolution.txt to use a different resolution that your display supports.
 Removing /boot/resolution.txt will use the preferred resolution of your display.*